kunalmannu/ip-tracker/README.md

 # IP-Tracker
 This Tool Will Get The Information Of A Ip-Address That You Enter And
 There Is Also A New Update In This Tool Through Which You Can Also
-Phish The Ip Address And Then Get Information About It
+Phish The Ip Address Through A Tricky Way In Which When The Victim                                                                            Click's The Link Then It Will Redirect It To Youtube And You Will                                                                             Recieve The Information And Then Get Information About It
 # Steps to run this tool on linux:
 - git clone https://github.com/kunalmannu/ip-tracker.git
 - cd ip-tracker